zimmski/tavor/README.md

 ## <a name="precompiled"></a>Where are the precompiled binaries?

 You can find all precompiled binaries on the [release page](https://github.com/zimmski/tavor/releases).
-The binaries are packed into archives that currently only hold the Tavor binary itself.
-Have a look at the [How do I build Tavor?](#build) section if you like to compile Tavor yourself.

-## <a name="build"></a>How do I build Tavor?

-Tavor provides [precompiled 32 and 64 bit Linux binaries](#precompiled).
+Currently only 32 and 64 bit Linux binaries are provided.
 Other architectures are currently not supported, but might work.
 Please have a look at the [feature request section](#feature-request) if you need them to work or you want more binaries for different architectures.

+## <a name="build"></a>How do I build Tavor?

 If you do not want to use the [precompiled binaries](#precompiled) but instead want to compile Tavor from scratch, just follow the these steps: